DiazOlveraCo/py-autovod/README.md

 ## Transcription

-Transcription is performed using the [Vosk](https://alphacephei.com/vosk/) speech recognition toolkit.

 To use this feature:
-1. Download a Vosk model from [https://alphacephei.com/vosk/models](https://alphacephei.com/vosk/models)
-2. Configure the transcription settings in `config.ini`
+- Configure the transcription settings in `config.ini`

 ## Contribution